TeslimAdeyanju/Fork29-powerbi-modeling-mcp/README.md

 The **Power BI Modeling MCP Server** implements the [MCP specification](https://modelcontextprotocol.io/introduction) to create a seamless connection between AI agents and Power BI semantic models.
 This project is in Public Preview and implementation may significantly change prior to our General Availability.

-It’s a local, AI-ready Model Context Protocol (MCP) server that encapsulates the full Power BI semantic modeling capabilities, enabling you to build and modify models using natural language.
-Its goal is to dramatically accelerate semantic model development in Power BI, empowering developers to work more efficiently and focus on what matters most: delivering insights.
+The **Power BI Modeling MCP Server** brings Power BI semantic modeling capabilities to your AI agents through a **local MCP server**.
+This allows developers and AI applications to interact with Power BI models in entirely new ways, from using natural language to execute modeling changes to autonomous AI agentic development workflows.

 ![powerbi-modeling-mcp-diagram](docs/img/e2e-diagram.png)